-Likewise, harms from gambling, alcohol and other drugs have a significant impact on the health and safety of an individual and the broader community.
-The misuse of alcohol and other drugs contribute to many health, social and economic harms, including injury, chronic health conditions, road trauma, violence, healthcare and law enforcement costs and can contribute to people remaining trapped in cycles of poverty and disadvantage.
+The consumption of alcohol is widespread, with an established drinking culture prevalent within many social and cultural activities.
+In Frankston City alone, there are 262 licensed premises and on average households only have to travel up to 1km from home to reach a packaged liquor outlet.16 The misuse of alcohol and other drugs is a contributor to many health, social and economic harms, including injury, chronic conditions and preventable diseases, road trauma, violence, healthcare and law enforcement costs and can contribute to people remaining trapped in cycles of poverty and disadvantage.